ryan-schofield/fabric_table_materialization/README.md

 - Ensuring **column consistency** between the existing target table and the new compiled SQL output using the [`check_column_consistency`](macros/check_column_consistency.sql) macro.
 - Avoiding unnecessary `DROP TABLE` / `CREATE TABLE` cycles if the schema has not changed, thus reducing disruption to downstream Fabric semantic models.
 - Handling **Fabric-specific quirks** where after a `DROP` + `CTAS`, the semantic model often fails to register the new underlying table location.
-- Optionally replacing the destructive refresh with an **overwrite-in-place pattern** or intermediate rename to minimize metadata breakages.

 **Key steps performed:**
 1. Check if the table already exists.